rajatkapoor1310/Firestore-DataBase/README.md

 # Firestore database
 if yon wan to user this fllow this following steps:
-1. Frist create account on firebase console
+1. First create account on firebase console
 2. Create project.
-3. Download google json service and import to project
+3. Download google-service.json and import to project
 4. Create database in FireStore